AscendingPassage.com HOME PAGE.

 these people in the glare of the electric lights, and from an

-all this had disappeared, what a sense of deliverance possessed us,
+all this had disappeared.
+What a sense of deliverance possessed us,

 nothing seemed to have existence, save only the great calm and the

-religious awe of this world into which we were come, of this world
+religious awe of this world into which we have come, of this world where all seemed silent,

-undefined, gigantic and suffused with rose-colour.
+undefined, gigantic and suffused with rose-color.

 The Pyramids and Sphinx of Giza